 A loan is considered to be collateral dependent when repayment is expected to be provided substantially through the operation or sale of the collateral.
 The ACL on collateral dependent loans is measured using the fair value of the underlying collateral, adjusted for costs to sell when applicable, less the amortized cost basis of the financial asset.
 If the value of underlying collateral is determined to be less than the recorded amount of the loan, a charge-off will be taken.
 Loans for which the terms have been modified resulting in a concession, and for which the borrower is experiencing financial difficulties, is considered to be a troubled debt restructuring (TDR).
 The ACL on a TDR is measured using the same method as all other portfolio loans, except when the value of a concession cannot be measured using a method other than the discounted cash flow method.
-When the value of a concession is measured using the discounted cash flows at the original interest rate of the loan.
+When the value of a concession is measured using the discounted cash flow method, the ACL is determined by discounting the expected future cash flows at the original interest rate of the loan.